RasaHQ/rasa/docs/running-rasa-with-docker.rst

 Adding Custom Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your custom action has additional dependencies of systems or python libraries,
+If your custom action has additional dependencies of systems or Python libraries,
 you can add these by extending the official image.

 To do so create a file named ``Dockerfile``, extend the official image and add your custom